Wake of the Red Witch: Development

 Published in 1946, the novel Wake of the Red Witch was written by Garland Roark, a Texan who worked in advertising.
 The Washington Post called it "a smashing melodrama."
 The book became a bestseller, ultimately selling more than one million copies.

-The film has numerous similarities to Cecil B. DeMille's earlier seagoing spectacular Reap the Wild Wind (1942) apart from the titles ("RWW" and "WRW") such as both starring John Wayne as a sea captain in his only roles as a villain and his similar demise in both films.
+The film has numerous similarities to Cecil B. DeMille's earlier seagoing spectacular Reap the Wild Wind (1942) apart from the titles ("RWW" and "WRW") such as both starring John Wayne as a sea captain in two of his few roles as an anti-hero and his similar demise in both films.

 Republic Pictures paid $100,000 for the screen rights to the book, reportedly the highest amount that the studio had ever paid.
 Republic, a Poverty Row studio in its early days, primarily produced low- and medium-budget Westerns and serials.
 Edmund Grainger was assigned as producer.

 The film was part of an attempt by Republic head Herbert Yates to increase the prestige of the studio's output.
 Other Republic films around this time include Orson Welles' version of Macbeth and The Red Pony starring Robert Mitchum.
 Wake of the Red Witch was to be a prestige production, and it was allocated one of the largest film budgets in Republic's history, originally $1.8 million, although the sum was later reduced to $1 million.